bldavies/bldavies.com/content/blog/pokenet.md

 tags: [igraph, networks, R, Pokémon]
 ---

-I recently discovered R's [`igraph`](http://igraph.org) package and have been using it to analyse the social network of wild Pokémon species as suggested by their habitat choices.
+In this post, I use R's [`igraph`](http://igraph.org) package to analyse the social network of wild Pokémon species as suggested by their habitat choices.
-This post summarises my findings.
 The source code and data are available on [GitHub](https://github.com/bldavies/pokenet).

 ## Matching species with their habitats

 I infer habitats from random encounter events in the international versions of Pokémon Red, Blue and Yellow.[^random] I store these events in a data frame named `encounters`.
-Each row of `encounters` has three attributes:

-1. the `location` of the encounter;
-2. the `species` encountered; and
-3. the encountered species' primary `type`.
+Each encounter has three attributes: the `location`, the `species` encountered and that species' primary `type`.
 I use these data to generate a species-location incidence matrix:

 ```r